Avoid coronavirus: 9 practical tips to limit your risk without cutting yourself off

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Avoid coronavirus: 9 practical tips to limit exposure without isolating yourself
+Discuss: Avoid coronavirus with these 9 practical tips to limit exposure without locking yourself indoors

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.